trenchproject/trenchproject.github.io/_pages/people.md

 **[Aji John](http://www.ajijohn.com/), Research scientist**- Lead developer of microclim.org.
 Contributed to TrenchR and visualizations.

 ## Contributors
 We appreciate code and other input from Bryan Helmuth and Eric Riddell.
+Mike Kearney contributed tutorials, guidance, and we're collaborating on visualizations.

 ## Guidance Team